mpvnet-player/mpv.net/Manual.md

 Differences
 -----------

-mpv.net was designed to work exactly like mpv, there are few limitations:
+mpv.net is designed to work exactly like mpv, there are a few limitations:

 ### Window Limitations

-mpv.net implements an own main window and because of that all window related features of mpv are not available unless mpv.net has an own implementation.
-Find the documentation of mpvs window related features here:
+mpv.net implements an own main window which means only mpv window features are supported that have an own implementation in mpv.net.

+A window free mode is currently not supported.

+The documentation of mpvs window features can be found here:

 <https://mpv.io/manual/master/#window>

-mpv.net has currently implemented the following window related features:
+mpv.net has currently implemented the following window features:

 [screen](https://mpv.io/manual/master/#options-screen)